rahulkrajput/GitOps-Workflow-with-ArgoCD-on-Kubernetes-Project/README.md

 ![Image](https://github.com/user-attachments/assets/cff84b6d-7eb4-4d60-a2ae-9b5e9fb7ad80)

-## Step-17: Setting Up ArgoCD Application with AKS CLuster and Kustomize
+## Step-17: Setting Up ArgoCD Application with AKS Cluster and Kustomize

-**First you to have structuring their Kustomize files for different environments, with a suggested directory structure should look like this:**
+**First you have to structuring their Kustomize files for different environments, with a suggested directory structure should look like this:**

 ```
 ~/GitOps-ArgoCD